"Studsvik’s experience and competence are very valuable for the global nuclear industry”

 Can you tell something great about Studsvik?

-“ I really enjoy the straight forward and open atmosphere here at Studsvik.
+I really enjoy the straight forward and open atmosphere here at Studsvik.
 With less bureaucracy we can focus on being flexible and realistic, which is of great benefit also to our customers.
-Since we are a public listed company we need to be efficient to survive, people here are therefore keen on learning about new applications and how techniques can be developed to achieve most value.
+Since Studsvik is a public listed company, we need to be efficient to survive, people here are therefore keen on learning about new applications and how techniques can be developed to achieve most value.

 PhD degree and docent of nuclear chemistry at KTH.
 Spent two years at ITU 2005-2007 as national expert level researcher.